jadonvanyo/resi.ai/README.md

 #### Logout:
 This route will logout the user by clearing their session and redirecting them to the login page.

-#### Price Estimator:
-This route will take the job description and user's resume and determine a rough estimate of how much it would cost to generate a tailored resume.

-When accessed using "POST", the route will check that the user has entered a job description and resume that fall within certain length requirements.
-Next, it will lookup the user's OpenAI API Key in the database and use the `price_estimator_prompts` function to get example input and output prompts for estimation.
-These prompts are then fed into the `price_estimation` with the OpenAI API Key and a new page is rendered with the estimate price.

-When accessing this route using "GET" the page will render a template with input boxes for the job description and resume.
-The resume input will autofill if a resume is saved in the system.

 #### Register:
 This route allows the user to register using an email and password.